 Bottom Line

-When in doubt, consult a qualified tax professional to ensure you're handling your personal loan tax obligations correctly.
+When in doubt, consult a certified tax professional to make sure you're following the latest tax rules and reporting obligations.

 Frequently Asked Questions About Personal Loans and Taxes